 3.2 Forensic archaeological excavation

 An initial forensic archaeological excavation was undertaken over the geophysical survey anomalous area identified in Zone A (see Fig. 4 for location).
 This was ~1 m by ~5 m and with the purpose of confirming whether or not human remains were present on site.
 If so, then the procedure in Spain is to report them and then undergo official excavation protocols.
-Standard logging of the stratigraphic units was undertaken (see [38, 42])
+Standard logging of the stratigraphic units was undertaken (see [38, 42]).

 The trial excavation was successful.
 A complete left human femur was found in anatomical connection with a pelvis and some phalanges at an approximate depth of 50 cm bgl (see Figs. 7 and 8).
 The forensic excavation confirmed the existence of the two stratigraphical units identified on the 2D radar profiles: the topsoil with vegetation cover and the underlying continuous yellow-brown, sandy matrix colluvial sediments.
 The excavation was then halted and the authorities notified for follow-up archaeological excavations.